Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-Once we finish constructing $pBWT^{i}$, the next step in the parsing round $i$ is to store $D^{i}$ in a compact form to use it later during the induction phase of $\mathsf{grlBWT}$.
-We first explain why we need $D^{i}$ during the induction phase and then describe the format we choose to encode it.
+Once we finish constructing $pBWT^{i}$, the next step in the parsing iteration $i$ is to store $\mathcal{F}^{i}$ in a compact form to use it later during the induction phase (Line~\ref{code:gram_comp_set} of Algorithm~\ref{algo:ovgrlbwt}).
+We first explain why we need the parsing set during the induction phase and then describe the format we choose to encode it.